 The Sprague Lake area is accessible all year round.
 The hikers march along the lake shores in spring, summer, and fall.

 From late September though mid-October, the nearby area puts on vibrant fall garments.
-Transformed, the Sprague Lake Trail is a sheer delight to hike along at this time.
+Transformed, the Sprague Lake Trail is a sheer delight to hike at this time.

 Sprague Lake sits in the Bear Lake Road Corridor.
 To get to the area from the town of Estes Park, follow US-36 W for nearly 4 miles.
 At an intersection, turn left onto Bear Lake Road and drive for roughly 6 miles.
 At the next intersection, follow a left side road until you reach the Sprague Lake parking lot.